What is the estate tax?

 The estate has nine months from the date of death to pay any tax due.
 If the estate tax liability is unknown at the nine month due date an estimated tax payment should be made.
 An extension to file does not give an estate an extension to pay.
 Interest accrues on any unpaid tax outstanding after the nine month due date.

 An estate that includes a qualifying closely-held business may be able to enter an installment payment plan for the portion of taxes attributable to the closely-held business.

 - Can I use the commercially available Federal Form 706 preparation software to complete the schedules for a Washington only filing of an estate tax return?

 You may use the software to complete the schedules only.
-You must complete the first three pages of the Washington return and any applicable addendums.
+You must complete the first three pages of the Washington estate tax return and any applicable addendums.
 If you are filing the 706, you will need to include two sets of schedules (one for the Washington return and one for the 706).

 The interest rate for estate tax changes annually.
 See our interest rate table for current rates.
 Interest accrues daily on any unpaid principal.
 The interest is calculated using simple interest, not compound interest.
 For assistance with computing interest on an estate tax return, call the estate tax section at 360-704-5906, select option 1.